Dynamical properties of quantum many-body systems with long range interactions

 This is the focus of our paper.
 Here we develop and employ the stochastic series expansion (SSE) QMC~\cite{SandvikQuantum1991,SandvikStochastic1999,yanEmergent2023,yanWormhole2021} simulation for the LR quantum many-body systems, to compute the energy spectra of the 2D spin-1/2 Heisenberg model with $1/r^{\alpha}$ interaction where $\alpha$ is the decay exponent, as shown in Fig.~\ref{fig:fig1}.
-With the interaction types of ferromagnetic (see Fig.~\ref{fig:fig1} (a)) and antiferromagnetic (staggered without introducing frustration, Fig.~\ref{fig:fig1} (b)), we find the explicit range in $\alpha$ for the Goldstone-type (where the spectra are gapless) and Higgs-type (where the spectra are gapped) spectra.
-As shown in Fig.~\ref{fig:fig1} (d) and (e), accompanied with spin-wave theory (SWT) analysis~\cite{TothLinear2015,DefenuLong2021,vannote1980,HamerThird-order1992,ZhengSeries2005,SyromyatnikovSpectrum2010}, our results reveal how the long-range interactions induce a mass to the Goldstone mode via the generalized Higgs mechanism~\cite{DiesselGeneralized2022} and therefore provide the first set of unbiased dynamical properties of LR quantum many-body systems where universally accepted low-energy physics for short-range systems are substantially modified.
+With the interaction types of ferromagnetic (see Fig.~\ref{fig:fig1} (a)) and antiferromagnetic (staggered without introducing frustration, Fig.~\ref{fig:fig1} (b)), we find the explicit range in $\alpha$ for {the short-range Goldstone-type (gapless), anomalous Goldstone-type (gapless but with varying dynamical exponent) and Higgs-type (where the spectra are gapped) spectra.} As shown in Fig.~\ref{fig:fig1} (d) and (e), accompanied by spin-wave theory (SWT) analysis~\cite{TothLinear2015,DefenuLong2021,vannote1980,HamerThird-order1992,ZhengSeries2005,SyromyatnikovSpectrum2010}, our results reveal how the long-range interactions induce a mass to the Goldstone mode via the generalized Higgs mechanism~\cite{DiesselGeneralized2022}. {Moreover, different from the conventional wisdom for systems with long-range interactions~\cite{VanKac1963,MickaelClusting1995,DefenuMetastability2021,MichaeUniversal2013}, we find explicit case -- the staggered antiferromagnetic model -- where the gapped excitation exists even when the Hamiltonian is extensive.
+Therefore our work provides the first set of unbiased dynamical data of LR quantum many-body systems where universally accepted low-energy physics} are substantially modified.
 Implications of ongoing experiments in quantum simulators and 2D quantum moir\'e materials are discussed.

 {\it Model and Method.---} We consider the 2D spin-1/2 LR Heisenberg model with power-law decaying couplings on the square lattice.
 The Hamiltonians for the ferromagnetic and the antiferromagnetic cases (with staggered interaction to avoid the sign problem~\cite{LohSign1990,panSign2022}) are given by